iancleary/ansible-s3-static-website/README.md

 # AWS S3 Static Website Deployment w/ localhost Ansible Playbook

+Hi, my name is Ian Cleary.

-Hi, I'm Ian Cleary and please use this code to help you deploy a static site to an AWS S3 bucket.
+Please use this code to help you deploy a static site to an AWS S3 bucket.

 ## Dependencies and Installation